Dead Money Poker Club - Rulebook

 - Multi-knockout: One point for a multi-player knockout on the same hand will be awarded for each Knockout.

-- Chip Leader: One point will be awarded to the players with most chips at regular intervals during the tournament.
+- Chip Leader: One point will be awarded to the player with the most chips at regular intervals during the tournament.
 The number of players that qualify for chip leader points will be the same as the number of payouts for the tournament.
 Chip leader points are not awarded after play reaches In the Money.
 Rebuy chips do not count toward chip leader points.
 For example, a player that has rebought for 3000 chips will have to reduce their chip count by 3000 to see where they stand for chip leader points.

 - Tourney Factor: Each tourney will have a factor applied to it based on the discretion of the Elders.